InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 Interregional Hotshot Crews.
 The other crew was Del Rosa on the San Bernardino National Forest.
 A C-46 airplane was kept on call at Ontario Airport to transport the two crews upstate or out of region.
-Campbell\'s successor was Marv Stout and Gordon King followed him.
+Campbell's successor was Marv Stout and Gordon King followed him.

 Gordon King was Superintendent at the time of the tragic Loop Fire in which 12 members of the El Cariso Hotshots perished.
 This fire